-Are you having trouble with an electrical outlet in your home?
+Are you having trouble with an electrical outlet in your home in Marysville?
 Don’t panic!
 It may not be time to call an electrician just yet.
 While the issue may ultimately require electrical repairs, there’s no need to jump to conclusions.
-There are actually a number of items you should check before scheduling an appointment with a residential electrician.
+There are a number of items you should check before scheduling an appointment with an electrician.
 Here are several steps to take when you think you might have a broken electrical outlet.

 1. Locate Other Broken Electrical Outlets

-The first thing you should check when you notice a problem with an electrical outlet in your home is whether there are more.
+The first thing to check when you notice a problem with an electrical outlet in your home is whether there are more.
 Determining whether there are multiple malfunctioning outlets will help dictate your next steps.
 If there are several non-functioning outlets, it’s probably best to call a professional.

 2. Check Your Circuit Breaker